 Levels of MECP2 protein matter.
 Too little or too much protein can cause neurological problems.
-Complicating the situation is the fact that different types of brain cells produce varying levels of MeCP2.
-Furthermore, due to X chromosome inactivation about half of all cells in females with Rett already make normal amounts of MECP2.
+Complicating the situation is the fact that different types of brain cells produce varying levels of the MECP2 protein.
+Furthermore, due to X chromosome inactivation, about half of all cells in females with Rett already make normal amounts of MECP2.

-Strategies that fix the underlying errors restore the normal levels of MeCP2 without the possibility of introducing too much protein.
-Gene editing, RNA editing and RNA trans-splicing fall into this category.
-Gene replacement does not as it is not possible to control how many copies of a gene enter into any given cell.
+Strategies that fix the underlying errors restore the normal levels of MECP2 without the possibility of introducing too much protein.
+Gene editing, RNA editing, and RNA trans-splicing fall into this category.
+Gene replacement does not fall into this category, as it is not possible to control how many copies of a gene enter into any given cell.

 One Therapeutic For

 Once RNA is copied from DNA various portions of the RNA are unnecessary and need to be removed.
 A specialized cellular machine called a splicesome removes the unnecessary regions and splices the remaining sections together to create the final processed RNA that is ready for translating into protein.